dhemery/DHE-Modules/modules/curve-sequencer.md

 ---
 <img class="faceplate" src="curve-sequencer.svg" alt="The Curve Sequencer 4 Faceplate" />

+**NOTE: This page is a work in progress.
+These modules have not yet been released.**

 Generates a sequence of curves.

 DHE Modules includes three _Curve Sequencer_ modules: